-As evidenced by the flooding in Calgary and Toronto two summers ago, water can seriously damage property.
-While the cost of fixing water damage can be very expensive and in some cases not covered by your insurer, you can always take preventative measures to protect your business property from heavy rain and flooding.
+Water can seriously damage property.
+But while the cost of fixing water damage can be very expensive, you can take preventative measures to protect your business property from heavy rain and flooding.

 Water damage prevention techniques

-1. Research information: Your municipality’s website might have info on flood and sewer back-up prevention programs whose costs may be tax-deductible.
+Your municipality’s website might have information on flood and sewer back-up prevention programs, whose costs may be tax-deductible.